rkevinchao/blockchain-data-analysis/README.md

 ## 3. Ekubo Dataset
 <a name="data-structure"></a>
 ### 3.1 Data Structure
-The Ekubo Protocol dataset is stored in a Parquet file (not an open dataset) and
+The entire Ekubo Protocol dataset is stored in a Parquet file (which is not an open dataset), containing various data such as transaction details, liquidity events, and price movements.
+Below is a detailed explanation for each column.

 * `BLOCK_NUMBER`: The block when the transaction occurred
 * `BLOCK_TIMESTAMP`: The timestamp of the block